htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   have an entry in the /etc/passwd database.
   :jira:`1543`

+- The *condor_remote_cluster* command was updated to fetch the Alma Linux tarballs for Enterprise Linux 8 and 9.
+  :jira:`1562`

 Bugs Fixed:

 - Attempting to use a file-transfer plug-in that doesn't exist is no longer